many-economists/analysis/ReadME.md

 In addition, the following directories has writing in them:

-- paper: the paper itself, together with snippets and notes
+- paper: the paper itself in qmd format, which produces a pdf and a tex file
-- presentations: various presentations, each its own tex file
+- presentations: various presentations, each its own qmd file

 ##  Generating files